The familiar frustration and annoyance from hitting a jarring pothole on the road or in…

 Resilient construction and design need to consider the shelter-in-place realities of devastating forces of nature brought by climate change.
 Disasters call on real estate owners to implement hazard mitigation factors for every project.
 Doing this not only allows you to protect communities and enhance your property, but it also helps you manage finances by saving on recovery costs, after a severe storm or a tornado.

-At K & E Flatwork, we do concrete repair and replacement and commercial concrete services.
+At K & E Flatwork, we do professional concrete repair services and replacement and commercial concrete services.
 We aim to extend the service life of your property by applying the principle of resilient construction to all flatwork projects.

 You can rely on our team to come up with solid solutions.